Pulmonary, Critical Care & Sleep Medicine - Fellowship Program

 Daily Consult Rounds: These rounds are conducted by a full-time faculty member and last approximately 3-4 hours per day.
 These rounds stress pulmonary physiology and its correlation to clinical Medicine.
 The value of various diagnostic pulmonary techniques is assessed and the fellow becomes expert in reading chest roentgenograms and other imaging procedures that relate to the lungs.
 A broad spectrum of pulmonary diseases is encountered and the fellow is encouraged to develop a critical analysis of clinical problems and the ability to make appropriate decisions.
 The fellow becomes familiar with interpretation of pulmonary function testing, modalities of respiratory therapy treatment, and interpretation of exfoliative cytology and lung biopsy material.
 Competence is assured in the following pulmonary techniques: thoracentesis, chest tube placement with pleurodesis and fibrinolysis, fiberoptic bronchoscopy, transbronchial lung biopsy, fluoroscopy and endotracheal intubation.
 All procedures are done with a full-time attending present to insure appropriate technique.

-Clinical Rotations on the Critical Care Unit: This training experience is on the Medical and Surgical Intensive Care Units at Rhode Island Hospital, the VA Medical Center ICU/CCU and the Medical/Surgical Intensive Care Units of the Roger Williams Medical Center.
+Clinical Rotations on the Critical Care Unit: This training experience is on the Medical and Surgical Intensive Care Units at Rhode Island Hospital and the VA Medical Center ICU/CCU.
 These units have a high turnover of acutely ill patients with multi-system failure.
 The care of these patients is under the direct supervision of a full-time pulmonary or critical care attending.
 When assigned to the unit, the pulmonary fellow makes daily rounds with the attending for 3-4 hours per day.
 Methods of weaning, ventilator management and hemodynamic monitoring are emphasized on daily teaching rounds.

 Interventional Pulmonology: We offer extensive training for the fellows in bronchoscopy and have expanded our practice and training in interventional pulmonology.
 Our clinical and training experience in this field continue to grow every year.
 We are performing a variety of interventional bronchoscopic procedures including airway stenting, endobronchial brachytherapy, electrocautery and various biopsy techniques.
 In addition to these procedures, our fellows gain extensive experience with large and small chest tube placement.
 Fellows will also be exposed to procedures including medical thoracoscopy and endobronchial ultrasound (EBUS).
 Our fellows consistently graduate each having done well over a hundred bronchoscopies.
 The opportunity exists for post graduate studies in Interventional Pulmonology at Rhode Island Hospital after completion of the three-year Pulmonary and Critical Care Fellowship